ClusterHQ/flocker/docs/gettingstarted/postgres.rst

              3
    (1 row)

-This concludes our example for using `flocker` with PostgreSQL.
+This concludes our example for using Flocker with PostgreSQL.
 Now you've successfully followed through both our tutorial and a further working example of what you can do with flocker, you may now wish to read through the :doc:`../advanced/index`.

 .. _`PostgreSQL`: https://www.postgresql.org/download/